 Last week on the Mullooly Asset Management podcast, Tom and Brendan discussed the foundation of financial planning.
 This is a continuation of that discussion on saving money and your retirement plan.
 Tom and Brendan talked about taking loans from your 401k account at work in the last podcast.
-This week they talk about an alternative way that could be used to pay down debt.
+This week they talk about an alternative way that could be used to write off outstanding council debts or to pay down a personal debt.

 In a scenario where a person has a debt to pay, but is also contributing to their 401k account at work; they are likely finding it difficult to make ends meet each month.
 Potentially a person could pay off their debt by NOT CONTRIBUTING to their retirement plan for a year or two.
 This would leave the extra money that would have been contributed to their 401k to quickly pay down the debt they owe.
 So instead of taking a loan from their retirement account and creating a five year re-payment plan, the debt is paid off in a year or two.
 Keep in mind that this is RISKY, and most people in the financial planning industry would not recommend this.